stevenjburrows/pill_tracking_app/README.md

 Pills should have a maximum amount per day and this is counted down when a pill is taken Deactivate a pill that is no longer used so can’t be selected.
 Show pills taken for a a given day
+Create another table for pill strength where it has two variables, strngth number and strength units i.e. milligrams and micrograms